-Your browser’s inbuilt spellchecker is good, but sometimes it doesn’t protect you from silly speling and gremmatical errrors.
+Your browser’s built-in spell checker is good, but it can’t always protect you from silly speling and gremmatical errrors (yes, we did that on purpose).
 Grammarly is a free browser extension that checks for more than 250 types of spelling, grammar, and punctuation errors, enhances vocabulary usage, and suggests citations.
-It can also proofread your texts and blog posts, and even check them for plagiarism.
+It’s a powerful writing tool, able to quickly proofread your texts and blog posts, and even check them for plagiarism.
 Add Grammarly to your browser and it will make you a better writer instantly.

-MakeAWebsiteHub’s Blog Post Idea Generator tool is a quick, simple, and to the point generator designed to pump out a week’s worth of blog post titles.
+MakeAWebsiteHub’s Blog Post Idea Generator tool is a quick, simple, and to-the-point generator designed to pump out a week’s worth of blog post titles in seconds.
 Simply input 3 topics you’d like to write about and this tool will deliver enticing titles for you.

-Papier gives you a simple, clean, and distraction-free way to take notes right in your browser.
+One of the best free resources for bloggers, Papier gives you a simple, clean, and distraction-free way to take notes right in your browser.
 Just add Papier extension to Chrome, and trap your best thoughts by opening a new browser tab.
-They’ll be backed up directly to Chrome— no need to create any accounts.
+They’ll be backed up directly to Chrome— no need to create any new accounts.

+This is a personal favorite.
 Some headline types get more traction than others for social shares, traffic, and search engine ranking.
-The free headline analyzer by CoSchedule will help you understand and improve your headlines by scoring its overall quality and rating its ability to result in social shares, increased traffic, and SEO value.
+The free headline analyzer by CoSchedule will help you understand and improve your headlines by scoring its overall quality and rating its ability to drive social shares, increase traffic, and pump up your SEO value.

 Writefull is a tiny tool that helps you write better and with more confidence.
 It provides feedback on your writing by checking your text against databases of correct language.
-You can use Writefull in any editor— from MS Word to your browser.
-Simply select a text, hit the short-key to activate the Writefull popover, and choose one of its many options.
+You can use Writefull in any editor— from MS Word to your internet browser.
+Simply select some text, hit the hotkey to activate the Writefull popover, and choose from one of its many options.

-This is a free proofreading tool that is the perfect follow-on after Grammarly.
-It lets you test the readability of your content.
-Hemingway Editor makes your writing bold and clear by highlighting long, complex sentences and common errors.
+This is a free proofreading tool and is the perfect next step after using Grammarly.
+It lets you test the readability of your content and adjust based on your audience.
+Hemingway Editor makes your writing concise and accessible by highlighting long, complex sentences and common errors.

-Reedsy is a beautiful production tool that takes care of the formatting and conversion, before you have even finished writing.
-It provides beautiful interface built for distraction-free writing.
-The built-in style guide toolbar keeps you in control of your formatting, as you write, and exported files are ready for instant distribution to ebookstores, distributors and POD services.
+Less useful to the average blogger, this is a writing tool for anyone who needs to publish their work in the real world.
+Reedsy takes care of the formatting and conversion before you have even finished writing.
+It provides a beautiful interface built for distraction-free writing.
+The built-in style guide toolbar keeps you in control of your formatting, as you write, and exported files are ready for instant distribution to ebooks stores, distributors, and POD services.

-The Readability Test Tool provides a quick and easy way to test the readability of your text.
-Just paste your text or insert a URL— it will test the text on your web page and gives a score for the most used readability indicators.
+An alternative to the Hemingway App, the Readability Test Tool gives you a quick and easy way to test the readability of your text.
+Just paste in your text or insert a URL— it will test your text and give you a score based on the most widely-used readability indicators.

 ZenPen is a web-based text editor that is designed for blocking distractions.
 It requires no registration and no login.
 Just open ZenPen in your browser and write.
 Once you’ve finished writing, text can be saved as markdown, HTML or plain text.

-ilys stands for “I Love Your Stories” and is definitely the most “distraction-free” writing tool mentioned in this list.
-This very cool tool was created for training writers out of the habit of writers block and into the experience of pure writing flow.
-You can’t edit what you’re writing, can’t see what you’re writing, can’t delete.
+The name, ‘ilys’ stands for “I Love Your Stories” and is definitely the most “distraction-free” writing tool mentioned in this list.
+This very cool tool was created for breaking writers out of writer’s block and into the experience of pure writing flow.
+You can’t edit what you’re writing, can’t see what you’re writing, and can’t delete.
 You can only write.
-It’s so very effective once you let go and let ilys guide us into an easy, pleasurable flow.
+It’s incredibly effective at getting you to let go and get you into an easy, pleasurable flow state.

 Do you have experience with any of these writing tools?
-What are your favorite tool for writing and editing?
+What is your favorite tool for writing and editing?
 Share your opinion in the comments below.